CMSgov/design-system/rfcs/2021-10-icons-in-core-DS.md

   - See [Smashing Magazine](https://www.smashingmagazine.com/2021/05/accessible-svg-patterns-comparison/) or [Deque](https://www.deque.com/blog/creating-accessible-svgs/) for guidance
 - Standardize sizing of SVGs either using viewbox or CSS
 - Remove any inline `fill` properties from SVG and move to CSS for easier overriding
-- Ensure SVG markup is optmizine - run through optimizer
+- Ensure SVG markup is optimized - run through optimizer

 ### Phase 3: Update Component Icon References